johann-solo/oliveandmango.github.io/_posts/blog/2017-01-08-garlic-maple-carrots.md

             title="Carrots"
             caption="Getting these little guys prepped" %}

 Last night we enjoyed some of the arts.
 Trinidad and Tobago have a long history of excellent artists both on canvas, and also extending beyond that.
 Photography, clay, culinary as well as design and fashion.
-I am not someone who knows any rules associated with any art form but i can appreciate all forms of it.
+I am not someone who knows any rules associated with any art form but I can appreciate all forms of it.
 Just because you don't understand it doesn't mean you can't enjoy it.
 I think I'm more art inclined than anything else myself; I just express it differently.
 I believe food to be in a way an art form, as much as fashion is.
 And I definitely love both.
-Anyways I take any opportunity I can to see as much local art as I possible (time being a big factor).
-I think it's fun (and it's usually free to look).
+Anyways I take any opportunity I can to see as much local art as possible (time being a big factor).
+I think it's fun (and it's usually free to enjoy).
 Yesterday evening was particularly special because a dear friend of mine was one of the featured artists!!
 So I was extra impressed and of course extra proud!!
 My friend also creates some beautiful stoneware pieces and I cannot wait to feature my food on one of her creations.
+You can see her work right [here](http://www.esthergriffith.com).
 <br>

 > A simple and delicious no fail way of making them in a way that everyone will enjoy